SnakeSolid/java-dbunit-generator/README.md

 # Map connection name to driver setting.
 Several connections can
 # use similar settings with different parameters.
 drivers:
   "PostgreSQL": # Connection name.
-This name will be shown in driver settings dalog.
+This name will be shown in driver settings dialog.
     # URL-like path to JDBC driver library.
     driverPath: "file:lib/postgresql-42.2.5.jar"